 - The whole included development tools, source

-- You may also send an 8 or 16 GB, SD or
+- You may also send an 8 GB, SD or micro SD

-micro SD card, to F6BVP.
-It will be returned
+card, to F6BVP.
+It will be returned to you for

-your Raspbian system will allow you to always get
+Raspbian system will allow you to always get latest

 - Usual hamradio interface modules drivers : ax25,